 25. Bayfield

-Set along the banks of Lake Huron about three hours due west of Toronto, Bayfield is a quiet small town with lush tree-lined streets and rustic buildings that feel directly out of a storybook.
+Set along the banks of Lake Huron about three hours due west of Toronto, Bayfield is a small, beautiful town with lush tree-lined streets and rustic heritage buildings that feel directly out of a storybook.

 Unlike other destinations featured on this list, Bayfield doesn’t have the promise of grand adventure, but is instead a place to visit for a laid-back countryside retreat.
 Sure, there are some great kayaking routes and surrounding walking trails, but the true charm of Bayfield is in its cozy community.